All Episodes

 That has nothing to do with the underlying evidence of conduct, nor should it render problematic any admissions the person makes, including any confessions such as the one McCarthy is reported to have given.

-So people are telling the Washington Post, Justice Department, it may not even prosecute her since she went ahead and went quietly.
+So people are telling the Washington Post, Justice Department, they may not even prosecute her since she went ahead and went quietly.

 Well, it's amazing.